mwatkin8/SMART-ExpressJS/README.md

 Paste the ID there so that it looks something like this (but with your ID):<br>
 <code>let client = "420c747a-e456-4487-808e-5de56c1be831"</code><br> Save the file

-## 2. Start the app server
+## 3. Start the app server
-This project uses a Docker image to include the needed dependencies for the app server.
-Follow [this guide](https://docs.docker.com/install/) to install Docker on your machine and check installation success with <code>docker -v</code>.
-Then follow [this guide](https://docs.docker.com/compose/install/) to install Docker Compose and check that installation with <code>docker-compose -v</code>.
+Open the terminal app (Mac) or the Docker terminal (Windows), go to the home directory of this project.

 Launch the server with the command <code>docker-compose -p <i>projectName</i> up --build &</code>